fbdevelopercircles/FbDevcCommunityContent/README.md

 Useful fun activities that can be done at the meetup/events/activities.

 - [Kahoot](https://kahoot.com/) - Kahoot! brings engagement and fun to your events and makes learning awesome.
+- [Wheel Of Names](https://wheelofnames.com/) - Random name picker with Wheel Of Fortunes style animation.

 ## License